52147/Fronted/Module.md

 2. get the element id
 3. add evnent listener to call the function in main.js

-### Example: when audio end, alert "The audio has ended."
+### Example 1: when audio end, alert "The audio has ended."
 In `main.js`
 0. create a function for handling the "onended" event in main.js
 ```javascript